 The $\lambda=21\mathrm{cm}$ neutral-hydrogen line is not emitted by dense celestial objects like stars, but by lone hydrogen atoms in the interstellar medium.
 The density of the interstellar medium in a galaxy may be very low, just a few thousand particles in a cubic meter of space.
-Most of them are hydrogen atoms that emit a single photon at the precise frequency of $f_0=1420405751.7667\mathrm{Hz}$ corresponding to a spin-reversal energy transition every 11 million years.
+Most of this interstellar matter is atomic hydrogen.
+This hydrogen has two energy levels in its electronic ground state with an energy difference corresponding to a frequency of $f_0=1420405751.7667\mathrm{Hz}$.
+The upper level can be excited by the collision of two atoms.
+This excited level then decays after an average lifetime of 11 million years by emitting a photon at the frequency mentioned.